Using a Fast Parcel Operator to import and export

 - Part of:

-- Import and export of manufactured goods and International freight industry and businesses making customs declarations
+- Import and export of manufactured goods and Import and export: customs declarations, duties and tariffs

 - First published: